wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 exhibit more fast-changing objects, indicating that these workloads are likely write-dominant.
 The paper hence concludes that an efficient key-value store design should be specifically optimized to support small objects well and should be writer-friendly.

+Based on the above observations, the paper proposes FlatStore to address the limitations of prior works and to leverage the new trends of commercial workloads.
+In order to design FlatStore for maximum bandwidth utilization, the paper lists two critical performance characteristics of NVM.
+First, although sequential writes are faster than random writes with a few threads, when the number of threads increases, the performance gap between the two would narrow (as a possible result of internal resource contention), making it less beneficial to perform sequential writes instead of random ones when the thread count is large.